Create a Custom AMI

 Amazon EC2 terminates the instance, takes images of any volumes that were attached, creates and registers the AMI, and then relaunches the instance.

 It takes a few minutes for the whole process to finish and for AMI to be created.
-Once it is finished, it appears in AMIs view in AWS explorer.
+Once it is finished, it appears in AMIs view in AWS Explorer.

 Eventually, you’ll probably want to have multiple Amazon EC2 instances running across multiple Availability Zones.
 If one Availability Zone becomes unavailable, the traffic will be rerouted to another Availability Zone.
 An Elastic Load Balancer will enhance the availability of your application, whether all of your instances are in the same Availability Zone or in multiple Availability Zones.
 To create an Elastic Load Balancer, move on to further post Create an Elastic Load Balancer.